 N: Unable to locate package google-chrome-stable

-Warning: The following commands permanently delete your Chrome profile data, including bookmarks, saved passwords, extensions, and browsing history.
-If you want to preserve this data for a future Chrome reinstallation, skip this step or back up the directories first.
+The following commands permanently delete your Chrome profile, including bookmarks, saved passwords, extensions, and browsing history.
+Back up

 rm -rf ~/.config/google-chrome*